NSLS-II-BMM/BeamlineManual/docs/pds.rst

      is in the correct orientation for collimation and delivery of beam through the ratchet wall.

-     **Moving any first mirror motor runs the risk of leaving the first mirror in a non-functional state.**
+     :boldred:`Moving any first mirror motor runs the risk of leaving the first mirror in a non-functional state!`

 Monochromator
   The collimated beam then hits the double crystal monochromator